thebaldgeek/thebaldgeek.github.io/L-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/patchorbit.png" height="320">

 Note how the message rate drops to zero when the satellite is at the top if its orbit.
 In this case, the patch mount should be tilted down a little so that the signal/message rate is consistent with aircraft movements.
 (Overnight, in the early mornings, aircraft movements die down, but your message rate should never go to zero).
 Another reason for these dropouts could be an obstruction between you and the satellite, for example a house or tree.
-The satellite orbit is a '8', both up and down and side to side - another topic for another page.
+If you recall from the [Inmarsat](Inmarsat.md) page the satellite orbit is a '8', both up and down and side to side.

 Another aspect to consider is your long term interest in L-Band ACARS.
 If you just want to set something up and use it for an hour or so then pull it down, something like the V2 patch antenna might be Ok.
 If you just want to listen to one downlink channel a time, then your antenna configuration does not change much, but your software setup becomes a LOT simpler.